 A lot of keto dieters prefer to keep their daily carb intake below 20 grams of net carbs per day.

-How To Do Lazy Keto The Right Way: STEP BY STEP
+How To Do Lazy Keto The Right Way

 Here’s a step by step guide on how to practice the lazy keto diet and get the best out of it.